-Award-winning foodie, Vickie de Beer and co-author of The Low Carb Solution for Diabetics, R343, Quivertree Publications, chats to us about the basics of low carb cooking.
+Award-winning foodie, Vickie de Beer and co-author of The Low Carb Solution for Diabetics, R343, chats to us about how to create easy low carb recipes for families.

 In 2008, when Vickie’s son Lucca was eight, he was admitted to intensive care and diagnosed with Type-1 Diabetes.
 Since then Vickie has been researching ways to keep blood sugar levels in diabetics stable, resulting in her partnering with and leading paediatric dietician Kath Megaw on the creation of their cookbook, The Low Carb Solution for Diabetics.

-Here Vickie chats to us about how she got her whole family on a gluten-free and sugar-free low carb diet and gives valuable tips on how to start your own free from journey.
+Here, Vickie chats to us about how she got her whole family on a gluten-free and sugar-free low carb diet and gives valuable tips on how to start your own family-friendly low carb eating plan.

 Tell us more about how your son, Lucca, inspired you to write this book…

 Lucca is a very brave boy, like every other child suffering from diabetes.
 He has experienced more hardships than most kids his age and yet he never gives up on trying to keep his blood sugars stable.